SintraCascaisSesimbra.com

 The Ermida da Memória Chapel

 The small Chapel of Ermida da Memória was an important early pilgrimage destination in Portugal.
-This was the chapel that the apparition of the Virgin Mary on the mule vanished into.
+This was the chapel into which the apparition of the Virgin Mary on the mule vanished.

-Inside the chapel, traditional blue and white azulejos painted tiles depict the mule and its footprints.
+Inside the chapel, traditional blue and white azulejo tiles depict the mule and its footprints.
 The chapel is closed off to visitors, but the tiles can be seen through the glass door.

-Insight: The tile paintings in the Ermida da Memória is technically the world’s first-ever recorded existence of dinosaurs, even though it was believed to be a giant mule…
+Insight: The tile painting in the Ermida da Memória is technically the world’s first-ever recorded existence of dinosaurs, even though it was believed to be a giant mule…

 Hiking at the Cabo Espichel